-There are many different areas on the island and one main town.
-The one we live in isSan Pedro town.
-It is about one and a half-miles long and in some places about a mile wide.
-Walking through town at many cross streets you can look to one side and see the turquoise waters of the Caribbean sea and to the other the lagoon where we sometimes go to get fresh fish.
-The picture above shows the south end of town which is where we live.
-We are walking distance from the airstrip which is handy when company comes.
+I am glad I ended up downtown since I don’t own a golf cart.
+The core area of town is about one and a half miles long and in some places about a mile wide.
+Walking through town at many cross streets you can look to one side and see the turquoise waters of the Caribbean sea and to the other, the lagoon.
+My apartment is also within flip flop distance from the airstrip which is handy when company comes.

 The picture below is Middle street also known as Pescador drive, I took it just a bit north of my old second-story apartment.
 If you were to head in the other direction (south) you would hit Tarpon street, make a left (east), it would point you at Front street, Wild Mangos Restaurant, Belize Chocolate Shop, the library, and the beach.
 Make a right (west) and head straight would bring you to Back Street, Neri’s tacos, and the lagoon side of town.
 A right then fast left and you would land in the airport area and heading south again.

 The shot below is Front Street also known as Barrier Reef drive before it got cobblestoned.
 This street is mostly souvenir shops, real estate agents, banks, a couple of hotels and restaurants, and a few homes up above the shops.
 One of the nice things about the town is that there is currently a building cap of 3 stories.
 All along the left side are side street beach access options.
 As you walk north, you will find Central Park, with tasty street food options, right on the water and the immigration office a bit further up to the left.
 It’s conveniently located right above is my favorite coffee place, Island Perk.
 Keep going north and you’ll more shops, a few bars, a self-serve laundromat, and the Phoenix Resort at the end of the road.